n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 The JavaScript [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object is a built-in object that stores the date and time.
 It provides several methods for managing and formatting the date.

 It's important to keep in mind that while the time value at the heart of a Date object is UTC, the basic methods to fetch the date and time or its components all work in the local time zone and offset.
-For example, `new Date()` would show the time in UTC but `new Date().getHours()` would show the time in your local time zone.
+For example, `new Date().toISOString()` would show the time in UTC but `new Date().getHours()` would show the time in your local time zone.

 **Note:** The outputs below either show the date and time when this documentation was created or are relative to it.
 The date and time will be different for you.